loic-d/meteor-ng-instagram-auth/README.md

 ## Features
 * Explicit OAuth authentication with Instagram
 * Creation of a Meteor user in the database with their Instagram profile information
-* Instagram data service to retrieve latest user's medias
+* Instagram data service to retrieve latest user's media

 ## Screenshots
 #### Login page